 Aspen has four excellent ski resorts to choose from: Aspen Mountain, Aspen Highlands, Snowmass and Buttermilk.
 We went with Buttermilk because it has options for everyone from beginner to advanced and I’m well… not very advanced.
-It’s also wise to book ahead of time because you can get cheaper tickets that way and it’s an expensive little town so make sure to budget ahead of time.
+It’s also wise to book ahead of time for cheaper tickets online.

-Shopping and walking: Downtown Aspen was just a few blocks from the hotel so we were able to spend a lot of time walking around.
+Downtown Aspen was just a few blocks from the hotel so we spent a ton of time walking around.
 There are a lot of areas without cars so it was great to get Jimmy out of the stroller and let him run around in the snow (he loved it).
 Once he tired himself and passed out in the stroller, my mom and I went to do some shopping.
 Aspen shopping is comprised of primarily two types of shop: high-end retail and art/antiques.
 Both of these appeal to me so I had a great time checking things out, especially in the art galleries and antique stores.

-The Travel: So here is where we get to the part that wasn’t great.
+So here is where we get to the part that wasn’t great.
 There are two primary ways to get into Aspen: you can either fly direct into Aspen/Pitkin Airport or you can fly into Denver and then drive in.
 It was more expensive, but we decided to fly direct because I don’t love the idea of strapping Jimmy into a car seat for three or more hours on snowy, mountain roads (plus, we had the points for it).
 Well, on the way out, our first flight was cancelled so we actually missed a full day of the trip.
-Our next best option was to fly into Denver, connect there, and fly into Aspen, so that added quite a bit of travel time.
-And the return flight was delayed, almost canceled, and then ended up going out, but let me tell you, it is not fun to have little ones at the airport during delays when it is freezing outside (you board the planes outside there).
+This is apparently not uncommon so be prepared for travel set backs!